45010 Harriston Rd. R. R. #1 Gorrie, ON N0G 1X0

 At Howick Central, we adhere to our Board’s mission statement, to “Engage, Inspire and Innovate...Always Learning.”
 We strive to create a love of learning that students will retain long after they leave our building.

 At Howick Central we envision a school where:

 We recognize that students need to be provided with skills to learn in the 21st century.
 Technology has changed how our students will learn and view the world.
 At Howick Central, we recognize the important role that technology plays in educating today’s youth.
-We have SmartBoards in every classroom, a portable netbook lab, and our school is now wireless, so students can bring in their own laptops and Ipods for learning purposes.
+We have SmartBoards in every classroom, a portable netbook lab, a portable iPad lab and our school has wireless Internet access, so students can bring in their own electronic devices for learning purposes.
 The staff at this school is constantly upgrading their skills in using technology to help students learn.
-Howick Central is recognized by the province as a leader in using technology to teach.

 Our students have the benefit of an excellent staff who continually strive to keep our students engaged, and inspired.
 Students are encouraged to become involved in all aspects of school life.
 They are encouraged to assume responsibility for their decisions, actions and learning.
 At Howick Central, we believe in helping each student to develop to their full potential, academically, socially, and emotionally.
 We believe that this can only happen when parents, students, staff and the community all work together in an atmosphere of mutual respect and trust.
 We value input from parents and the community to help us provide the best education for our students.